 The advantages of a midline episiotomy include easy repair and improved healing.
 This type of episiotomy is also less painful and is less likely to result in long-term tenderness or problems with pain during sexual intercourse.
 There is often less blood loss with a midline episiotomy as well.

 The main disadvantage of a midline episiotomy is the increased risk for tears that extend into or through the anal muscles.
-This type of injury can result in long-term problems, including fecal incontinence, or the inability to control bowl movements.
+This type of injury can result in long-term problems, including fecal incontinence, or the inability to control bowel movements.

 In a mediolateral episiotomy, the incision begins in the middle of the vaginal opening and extends down toward the buttocks at a 45-degree angle.